 My Early Music Treasure Hunting Memories….

 So, in a way, finding music was a real life treasure hunt.
 Nowadays, we all have access to music at the touch of a button.
-There’s too many recordings of incredible guitar music to list but here are some of my faves that shaped the way I play.
-Check it out!
+There’s too many recordings of incredible guitar music to list but here are SOME of my faves that shaped the way I play.
+Check them out!

 Start with ‘Led Zeppelin IV‘ by Led Zeppelin.
 Oh man, the riffs and energy here are iconic.
 Tracks like “Stairway to Heaven” continue to play as the soundtrack to endless moments because of their intricate blend of folk, blues, and rock.
 It’s like a primer on musical genius.